 If you want a different perspective on history and culture, join us in our downtown Pub Crawl Tour!
-As a group we will visit local establishments and have a drink in each.
-Each establishment specializes in several local beverages, each with its their own tale.
+As a group, we will visit local establishments and have a drink at each.
+Each establishment specializes in several local beverages, each with it’s their own tale.

 We will follow up with chapil.
 Like canelazo, this is a hot-brew but with a stronger herbal component: leaves of Guayusa.
-Depending on the regions, locals add either chirrinchior guarapoto add alcohol to the brew, but it is consumed as medicine around Colombia’s border with Ecuador.
+Depending on the regions, locals add either chirrinchi or guarapo to add alcohol to the brew, but it is consumed as a medicine around Colombia’s border with Ecuador.

 Then, we will finish up with something newer: Lulo Vodka.
 Vodka is one of the most popular cocktails alcohols, probably because most of it is unflavored.
 But its flavored varieties have been quite the hit.
 And here you can try vodka with a Colombian twist: lulo, a fruit that grows in Panama, Colombia, and Ecuador.
 Its distinct citrus flavor is often described as a mix between rhubarb and lime.